lbnl-science-it/OOD_training_Feb2023/OOD_trainining_7Feb.md

 ---
 **User Deletion**
 1. **Remove users from project**
   User can request to leave the project or PI/manager can request removing users from the project on MyLRC portal.
 After removal from project user won't be able to submit jobs using that project account.
-2. **Remove from a project & delete user account** Project PI will be responsible to inform HPCS team to inform about user's account deletion through ticketing system.
+1. **Remove from a project & delete user account** Project PI will be responsible to inform HPCS team about user's account deletion through ticketing system.
 User's account will be completely deleted from Lawrencium super cluster.
 A home and scratch directory will be removed.
 Account management charges of $25 will be canceled from billing cycle.
+PI or user will be responsible for data backup.
 ![ center w:1000](Figures/mylrc_delete_user.png)

 ---